Checking your gas appliances

 - put all the appliances back together and make sure everything is working and

-- provide a copy of the gas-safety record within 28 days of the check.
+- provide a copy of the gas safety record (LGSR) within 28 days of the check.

 The gas safety check and service will usually take less than an hour, although this will depend on the number and type of gas appliances in your home.